 Videos are making waves like never before.
-As of August 2022, YouTube alone has 2.5 billion users.
+YouTube alone has 2.5 billion users.
 And trying to keep up with influential TikTokers and Instagrammers can feel like facing a tidal wave.

 To stay on top, companies and marketers are using video at an unprecedented rate to compete for attention – and profits.